Ramplex-Technologies/clujo/README.md

 # clujo

-Clujo is a flexible solution for managing scheduled tasks in distributed systems.
+Clujo is a flexible solution for managing scheduled tasks in your distributed Node.js applications.
 It would not be possible without the amazing work of the following projects:

 - [Croner](https://github.com/Hexagon/croner/tree/master?tab=readme-ov-file): used for running task graphs on a cron schedule
 - [ioredis](https://github.com/redis/ioredis) - (only used if an `ioredis` instance is provided to start method) used to ensure single execution in a distributed environment
 - [redis-semaphore](https://github.com/swarthy/redis-semaphore) (only used if an `ioredis` instance is provided to start method) - used to ensure single execution in a distributed environment

+Coming soon: `bun` and `deno` support.

-# Features
+## Features

 - Clujo provides an intuitive interface for setting up cron-like schedules, making it easy to create and manage recurring tasks.
 - Clujo's task orchestration allows you to define and execute a set of interdependent tasks, running independent tasks in parallel when possible while ensuring dependent tasks wait for their prerequisites.